 - over 335mm - head balancing (HH - Head Heavy)

-The balance shifted towards the head of the racket is a greater impact force, easier maneuvering towards the handle.
+The balance shifted towards the head of the racket is a more significant impact force, easier maneuvering towards the handle.

-For beginners with a shorter swing, neutral balance or slightly overweight rackets are suitable to accelerate the racket and add impact dynamics.
+For beginners with a shorter swing, neutral balance or slightly heavy rackets are suitable to accelerate the racket and add impact dynamics.

 Generally, the parameters are selected so that the higher the weight of a given racket model, the more the balance is shifted towards the handle and vice versa (e.g. 320g rackets will usually have 310-320mm balance and 260g balance, e.g. 340mm).